 11. Girl, Interrupted (1999)

 Winona Ryder plays Susanna, a woman with a borderline personality disorder who has been brought into a mental correction facility.
 Based on real-life writer Susanna Kaysen’s ordeal of her 18-month stay at the correction facility, the movie progresses with Susanna meeting different people in the institution, most notably Lisa, who’s a sociopath who shuns the ways of other patients and lives a medicine-free life.
-On one fine day, Lisa escapes the institution along with Susanna and they go to Daisy’s place, another patient who’s recently been released from the correctional facility.
-As Lisa denigrates Daisy for having an incestuous relationship with her father, Daisy commits suicide, much to Susanna’s shock who returns back to the institution.
+One fine day, Lisa escapes the institution along with Susanna, and they go to Daisy’s place, another patient who’s recently been released from the facility.
+As Lisa denigrates Daisy for having an incestuous relationship with her father, Daisy commits suicide, much to Susanna’s shock, who returns to the institution.
 As Lisa and Susanna grow to become adversaries, they maintain their distance until Susanna’s release from the facility.
-The movie was praised for Angelina Jolie‘s performance for the role of Lisa and is perhaps one of the noted book adaptations based out on a medical disorder.
+The movie was praised for Angelina Jolie‘s performance for the role of Lisa and is perhaps one of the noted book adaptations based on a medical disorder.